palkyia/X-Tank/README.md

 ### To Play

 Run xTankServer.java to start the server on the host.
 Run xTankClient.java for each player.
+By default, the client attempts to connect to localhost.
+Replace localhost with your IP address in the main() function to connect to your server.

 #### Controls: